vitest-dev/eslint-plugin-vitest/README.md

 ];
 ```

-If you're not using the latest version of eslint (version `v8.57.0` or lower) you can setup this plugin using the following configuration
+If you're not using the latest version of ESLint (version `v8.57.0` or lower) you can setup this plugin using the following configuration

 Add `vitest` to the plugins section of your `.eslintrc` configuration file.
 You can omit the `eslint-plugin-` prefix: